foss-scribe/portfolio/content/resume.md

 ## Education

-* The University of Melbourne, Australia -- Master of Arts (M.A.), 2004-2005
+* Diploma of Project Management, Institute of Management, Australia.
-* Institute of Management, Australia -- Diploma of Project Management, 2011-2012
+* Master of Arts (M.A.), The University of Melbourne, Australia.
-* The University of Melbourne, Australia -- Bachelor of Arts with Hons, 1998-2002
+* Bachelor of Arts (Hons.), The University of Melbourne, Australia

 ## Technical skills